geraldomacias/MarkLogic/docs/privacy_policy.md

 3. HOW WE COLLECT PERSONAL INFORMATION.
-We obtain personal information about you via: direct interactions: when you enquire about our activities, engage in an activity with us, make a donation, register through one of our sites or at an event, or otherwise give us your personal information.
-If you meet with us for discipleship or spiritual advice, we may take confidential notes for spiritual guidance and support.
-If you prefer that we do not take notes, please let us know.
-The information you disclose is entirely at your discretion. cookies and other automated technologies: when you interact with our Digital Tools we may use cookies and similar technologies to track activities (for more information, see “Cookies and Information Collected by Technology” below).
+We obtain personal information about you via: direct interactions: when you enquire about our activities, engage in an activity with us, register through one of our sites or at an event, or otherwise give us your personal information. cookies and other automated technologies: when you interact with our Digital Tools we may use cookies and similar technologies to track activities (for more information, see “Cookies and Information Collected by Technology” below).
 We also track usage of mobile apps through analytics. third parties [or other publicly available sources]: we may from time to time obtain personal information about you from third parties [and public sources] (e.g. US Census Data).
 We will only collect personal information from third parties if they have obtained that information in a legal and proper way.
 Referral of information by individuals.
 Your name and contact details may have been passed to us by someone you know, who indicated that you might be interested in hearing about our system, according to the chart in section 2.